galexandre/docker-jenkins-sonarqube/README.md

 - Jenkins: 8080
 - SonarQube: 9000

-On the first start, Jenkins will ask you for a password.
-This password is display in the log.
+At the first start, Jenkins will ask you for a password.
+This password is displayed in the log.
 However, you can have access to this password via the container.

-To create a connection to te container, you have just to do this command:
+To create a connection to the container, you have just to do this command:
 ```Bash
 docker exec -i -t jenkins bash
 ```

+## 4. Connection between Jenkins and SonarQube

 ## License